alonso-herreros/uni-tapp-lab_email/Lab log.md

 A similar procedure as before was followed, changing the *to* addresses to `<nia>@alumnos.uc3m.es` in the `RCPT TO` command and the `To:` header.
 The responses were also positive.
-Check the logs for details.
+More details can be found in the logs.

 In this case, the email received was checked on `mail.google.com` through a web browser, and the full content was downloaded to an `eml` file (can be found in